Dr. Anne Cunningham - The Effects of Learning to Read On Children's Minds

 David Boulton: So, we set them up to be confused.

-Dr. Anne Cunningham: Letter names don’t always correspond to their sounds and that’s why for example, it’s very important to use the letter names or the letter sounds that have some overlap and when we understand some of these principles, as teachers for example, we know that we should probably use letters like d and /d/ because there is more overlap than h and /h/.
-So, with that knowledge we try to untangle and make it less ambiguous for the child.
+Dr. Anne Cunningham: Letter names don’t always correspond to their sounds and that’s why, for example, it’s very important to use the letter names or the letter sounds that have some overlap.
+When we understand some of these principles, as teachers for example, we know that we should probably use letters like ‘d’ and /d/ because there is more overlap than ‘h’ and /h/.
+So, with that knowledge, we try to untangle and make it less ambiguous for the child.
 But you’re right, that is a convention and some systems do just start teaching the children sounds and not the letter names.

 David Boulton: Right.